Solid South: Electoral dominance

-1920s onwards
+1920s onward

 In the 1920 presidential election, all the former Confederate states except Tennessee voted for the Democratic Party, and all other states except Kentucky voted for the Republican Party.

 By the 1920s, as memories of the Civil War faded, the Solid South cracked slightly.
 For instance, a Republican was elected U.S. Representative from Texas in 1920, serving until 1932.
 The Republican national landslides in 1920 and 1928 had some effects.
 In the 1920 elections, Tennessee elected a Republican governor and five out of 10 Republican U.S. Representatives, and became the first former Confederate state to vote for a Republican candidate for U.S. President since Reconstruction.
 North Carolina abolished its poll tax in 1920.

 In the 1928 presidential election, Al Smith received serious backlash as a Catholic in the largely Protestant South in 1928.
 Southern Baptist churches ordered their followers to vote against Smith, claiming that he would close down Protestant churches, end freedom of worship, and prohibit reading the Bible.
 However, it was widely believed that Republican Herbert Hoover supported integration or at least was not committed to maintaining racial segregation, overcoming opposition to Smith's campaign in areas with large nonvoting black populations.
 Smith only managed to carry Arkansas (the home state of his running mate Joseph T. Robinson) and the 5 states of the Deep South, and nearly lost Alabama by less than 3%.

 The boll weevil, a species of beetle that feeds on cotton buds and flowers, crossed the Rio Grande near Brownsville, Texas, to enter the United States from Mexico in 1892.
 It reached southeastern Alabama in 1909, and by the mid-1920s had entered all cotton-growing regions in the U.S., traveling 40 to 160 miles per year.
 The boll weevil contributed to Southern farmers' economic woes during the 1920s, a situation exacerbated by the Great Depression in the 1930s.
 The boll weevil infestation has been credited with bringing about economic diversification in the Southern US, including the expansion of peanut cropping.
 The citizens of Enterprise, Alabama, erected the Boll Weevil Monument in 1919, perceiving that their economy had been overly dependent on cotton, and that mixed farming and manufacturing were better alternatives.
 By 1922, it was taking 8% of the cotton in the country annually.
 A 2020 NBER paper found that the boll weevil spread contributed to fewer lynchings, less Confederate monument construction, less KKK activity, and higher non-white voter registration.